infinum/frontend-handbook/React Native/Navigation.md

 Routing in mobile applications presents more then mere navigation between routes (screens).
 It consists of functionalities and styles which are divided across platforms.
-Generally, routing systems inside native applications has its own look and feel aswell as well defined UX which differs from android and iOS platforms.
+Generally, routing systems inside native applications has its own look and feel as well as well defined UX which differs from android and iOS platforms.

 In order to achieve this “native feel”, RN community implemented a [React Navigation](https://reactnavigation.org/) library.
 It’s main focus presents “native-look-and-feel” while keeping the performance and extensibility.